sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 ## Redis

-You can follow the [instructions to install Redis natively](http://redis.io/topics/quickstart).
+If you didn't install Redis through Homebrew in the [Homebrew setup for macOS](#homebrew-setup-for-macos), you can follow the [instructions to install Redis natively](http://redis.io/topics/quickstart).
 If you have Docker installed and are running Linux, however, the easiest way to get Redis up and running is probably:

 ```
 sudo dockerd # if docker isn't already running